griff/metaz/README.markdown

 # Bugs / Feature request

-For bugs and feature requests you can use our [issue tracker at github](issues)
+For bugs and feature requests you can use our [issue tracker at github][issues]

 # Extras